-Whether you are writing a new Windows app for Windows 10 or you are migrating an existing Windows Store app, you can follow the same set of procedures.
+Whether you're writing a new UWP app or migrating an existing Windows 8.x app (previously also called a Microsoft Store app), you can follow the same set of procedures.
 To create a .NET Native app, follow these steps:

-Develop a Universal Windows Platform (UWP) app that targets Windows 10, and test the debug builds of your app to ensure that it works properly.
+Develop a Universal Windows Platform (UWP) app, and test the debug builds of your app to ensure that it works properly.

-If you are migrating an existing Windows Store app to .NET Native, be sure to review Migrating Your Windows Store App to .NET Native.
+If you are migrating an existing Windows 8.x app to .NET Native, be sure to review Migrating Your Windows 8.x App to .NET Native.